dkgrizzly/nabu-tftp/README.md

 ```
 $ cd nabu-tftp
-$ mkdir build
-$ cd build
+$ git submodule update --init
-$ PICO_SDK_PATH=<path where you cloned pico-sdk> cmake ..
+$ PICO_SDK_PATH=<path where you cloned pico-sdk> cmake -S . -B build
 ```

 This will take a few minutes...

-You can now run make in the build folder to generate the nabutftp.uf2 file for flashing your Pico-W
+You can now generate the nabutftp.uf2 file for flashing your Pico-W

 ```
-$ make
+$ cmake --build build
 ```